Google Grants for Charities

 Make sure that you abide by Google’s guidelines to avoid disruption to your account and pay attention to your notifications.

-How do I Manage a Google Ad Grant Account?
+How to Manage a Google Ad Grant Account?

 The Google Ads platform can be intimidating, especially for people who do not work in the advertising industry.
 So here are several insider tips for working with a Google Ad Grants account.